WarStalkeR/OpenXcomExMore/README.md

 holding enemy craft at distance of your weapons or not.
 Only **Disengage** and **Postpone** behavior didn't change.
 They still require original `Craft_Speed > HK_Speed` to be `true`.

+## Advanced Missile Craft Dogfight Behavior
+Main change is that if craft has `missilePower` set to `-1` it will become zero damage missile, which is perfect if you want payload dependent missile.

+And if craft is a missile (regardless, if its manned or not), it no longer can use craft weapons (even if you will somehow equip it, it just won't shoot).
+Instead, various stats of the weapon module contribute to final damage of the missile effect, when UFO is hit.

+Whilst missile uses same dogfight UI, the effects and usage is different:
+**Tracking Mode** - missile just continues to follow target.
+**Precision Mode** - takes time to close-in to UFO, but does most damage.
+**Standard Mode** - average close-in time, but damage is average as well.
+**Aggressive Mode** - fastest close-in time, but limited damage potential.
+**Evasive Mode** - aggressive, but with better evasion and worse damage.
+**Disarm Mode** - disarm missile and attempt to return it safely to base.

+**Evasive Mode** available, only when **Precision Mode** isn't: i.e. if missile is too slow and target is a hunter killer.

+Since missiles can't use weapons/modules as crafts do, equipped modules contribute instead to various parameters of the missile and it's final damage effect.
+All speed, armor and fuel related stats affect missiles in exactly same manner, as they affect crafts.

+**Weapon Stat Effects (for Missiles)**:
+`damage` - adds flat damage bonus in addition to raw `missilePower`.
+`ammoMax` - if above `0`, `damage` will be multipled by `ammo/ammoMax`.
+`shieldDamageModifier` - modifies shield damage multiplier by `VAL-100`%.
+`reloadCautious` - increases damage roll range for **Precision Mode**.
+`reloadStandard` - increases damage roll range for **Standard Mode**.
+`reloadAggressive` - increases damage roll range for **Aggressive Mode**.
+`powerBonus` - modifies base damage multiplier by flat percent value.

 ## Multi-Craft Hangars, Craft Sizes and Craft Classifications
 **Facility values for script files (with example below):**